 Figure 3. a.
 Fitted model predictions on attracting (solid curves) and repelling (dotted line) harvest rates as a function of ln(MSY), or cost/benefit times log of maximum sustainable yield, with the RAM Legacy fishery data plotted as either filled or open dots depending on initial conditions. b.
 R2 of the model fitted to the actual data (vertical line) compared to the null R2 distribution obtained from fitting the model to permuted harvest rates (repeated 100000 times). c, d.
 Harvest rates and fitted model predictions as functions of , for subsets of fisheries centering around ln(MSY)=12 and 20 (±1)

-The clearest path dependent patterns are observed in fisheries with high stock MSY as predicted (Figure 3d).
-These fisheries all belong to a path dependent regime given their sufficiently high .
+The clearest path-dependent patterns are observed in fisheries with high stock (Figure 3d).
+These fisheries all belong to a path-dependent regime given their sufficiently high .
 Here, newer fisheries in Alaska, Pacific US, the Indian Ocean, Oceania, and Argentina harvest at the lower, socially optimal rates.
 In contrast, older fisheries in the Atlantic US, the North Sea, and Russia continue to harvest near the higher, suboptimal rates, which are expected given their histories of overharvesting before sustainability awareness became prevalent.
 The segregation of these fisheries, despite shared ecological and economic characteristics, illustrate the path dependence of local institutional change.
 In contrast, fisheries with small MSY and should be path independent, which is corroborated by the data scattered around FMSY even though most of them initially harvested below FMSY (Figure 3c).
-Interestingly, many of these fisheries historically overestimated their stock MSYs, and yet they converged around FMSY as we would expect in the path independent regime.
+Interestingly, many of these fisheries historically overestimated their stock MSYs, and yet they converged around FMSY as we would expect in the path-independent regime.

 Our results indicate that fisheries with socially desirable practices act out of the same motivations as overharvesting fisheries; their differences may largely be due to path dependence and not necessarily to differences in incentive36, discounting37, or stock valuation30,38.
 Path dependence here can be attributed to gradualism, or institutions’ inability to make drastic change, and imposes a strategy resilience that is not necessarily desirable39.
 Path dependence also leaves hope for seismic shifts toward desirable states, perhaps due to social innovations in incentives and valuation.
 However, it is not clear whether resource recovery (estimated at a decade32,40) is fast enough for local institutions to see the benefit of a large downward shift in harvest rate.
 New theoretical advances are required to address the mechanisms and sustainability of such a large strategy shift.